-RVMPO Policy Committee Goals are presented below with milestones achieved in FY2018 to implement the goal, and work anticipated this year that contributes toward reaching the goal.
+RVMPO Policy Committee Goals are presented below with milestones achieved in FY2021 to implement the goal, and work anticipated this year that contributes toward reaching the goal.

-- 1. Increase citizen participation and involvement in RVMPO. - In 2018: Continued using website to present information.
-Undertake a major update of the

-- Public Participation and Title VI/EJ plans.
-The RVMPO will maintain the PAC as a standing advisory committee. - In 2019: Begin development of outreach effort for development of update to RTP. - 2.
-Continue to work toward more fully integrating transportation and land use planning. - In 2018: Reviewed/commented on MPO jurisdiction development applications for consistency with RVMPO's Alternative Measures and the Regional Problem Solving initiative.
-Participated in the statewide Regulations Advisory Committee on Metropolitan Transportation Planning - In 2019: Continue to review/comment on MPO jurisdiction development applications for consistency with RVMPO Alternative Measures; address state land use planning requirements for metro areas and RVMPO contribution and role.
+- 1. Increase citizen participation and involvement in RVMPO. - In 2019-20: Continued using website to present information.
+Undertook an update of the Public Participation and Title VI/EJ plans.
+The RVMPO will maintain the PAC as a standing advisory committee. - In 2020-21: Maintain the PAC and work towards making the RVMPO website more use friendly. - 2.
+Continue to work toward more fully integrating transportation and land use planning. - In 2019-20: Reviewed/commented on MPO jurisdiction development applications for consistency with RVMPO's Alternative Measures and the Regional Problem Solving initiative.
+Participated in the statewide Regulations Advisory Committee on Metropolitan Transportation Planning - In 2020-21: Continue to review/comment on MPO jurisdiction development applications for consistency with RVMPO Alternative Measures; address state land use planning requirements for metro areas and RVMPO contribution and role.
 Participate in jurisdiction Transportation System Plan updates. - 3.
-Increase integration and availability of transportation options. - In 2018: RVCOG turned over administration of Rogue Bike Share program to the City of Ashland; worked with RVTD in developing a Scope of Work for their Transit Master Plan. - In 2019: Will continue to address state land use planning requirements for metro areas and RVMPO contribution and role, and will continue working with the RVTD on their Transit Master Plan. - 4.
-Expand planning scope to include consideration of the wider transportation-shed. - In 2018: Participated in Oregon MPO Consortium (OMPOC) and other statewide advisory activities; participated on Land Conservation and Development Commission's (LCDC) Rule Advisory Committee (RAC) on Metropolitan Transportation Planning, and proposed revisions to the metropolitan transportation planning of the TPR.
-In addition, the MPO participated in the ongoing development of an Activity Based Model (ABM) as well as the Oregon Household Activity Survey final report.
-Worked with ODOT on reviewing and modifying, as necessary, the current TIP development schedule and process. - In 2019: Continued coordination with OMPOC; continue in state-wide committees participation as well as coordination with ODOT and Transportation Planning Analysis Unit (TPAU) on the ongoing development of the ABM. - 5.
-Strategically use RVMPO funding to pursue RVMPO goals. - In 2018: worked with ODOT and member local governments on implementation of the Regional Transportation Plan and the Transportation Improvement Program.
-Maintained and updated the RVMPO's Title VI and E J & E database. - In 2019: Will continue reviewing project selection criteria for next RTP update/TIP - 7.
-Evaluate potential processes based on best practices in other MPOs. - In 2018: Coordinated with Oregon MPOs on best practices for providing public access to the TIP projects; Generally review state and national reports on best practices.
-Maintained web-based TIP and RTP project lists with accompanying geographic information. - In 2019: Continue to maintain web-based RTP and TIP project lists; Continue working with ODOT/MPOs on use of Oregon Household Activity Survey (OHAS) data in planning.
+Increase integration and availability of transportation options. - In 2019-20: Assisted RVTD with the finalization of their Transit Master Plan.
+Additionally, provided RVTD with carry over planning funds to initiate an Implementation Plan for a Transit Priority system. - In 2020-21: will continue to assist RVTD in their planning efforts including allocating \$165,000 in carry-over funds to undertake additional studies. - 4.
+Expand planning scope to include consideration of the wider transportation-shed. - In 2019-20: Continued coordination with OMPOC; continued participating in state-wide committees as well as coordinating with ODOT and Transportation Planning Analysis Unit (TPAU) on the development of the ABM. - In 2020-21: will fold in data sets for Southern Oregon Activity Based Model to update RVMPO's model. - 5.
+Strategically use RVMPO funding to pursue RVMPO goals. - In 2019-20: worked with ODOT and member local governments on reviewing and updating project selection criteria for next RTP update/TIP - In 2020-21: continue to work with ODOT and member local governments to update RTP goals, data, and projects. - 7.
+Evaluate potential processes based on best practices in other MPOs. - In 2019-20: Coordinated with Oregon MPOs on best practices for providing public access to the TIP projects; Generally review state and national reports on best practices.
+Maintained web-based TIP and RTP project lists with accompanying geographic information. - In 2020-21: Continue to maintain web-based RTP and TIP project lists; Continue working with ODOT/MPOs on use of Oregon Household Activity Survey (OHAS) data in planning.
 Review procedures elsewhere on shifting from census to survey data for environmental justice and other planning.
 Will continue reviews of best practices studies nationwide.
 Continue the use of geo-enriched demographic data.